 The President is the liaison between students, faculty, staff, administration, and the Menomonie community.
 In addition, the President serves as the representative voice of the students and ensures the implementation of Wisconsin State Statute 36.09(5).
 The President also needs to maintain a collaborative environment within the U.S.S.

-Assures the implementation of Wisconsin State Statue 36.09(5) through advocating the rights of student involvement and voicing the concerns and perspectives of students.
+Assure the implementation of Wisconsin State Statue 36.09(5) through advocating the rights of student involvement and voicing the concerns and perspectives of students.

-Chairs the scheduled meetings of the U.S.S. of the S.S.A.
+Chair the scheduled meetings of the U.S.S. of the S.S.A.

 Conduct meetings using Robert’s Rule of Order.

-Has veto power over all motions and resolutions presented before the U.S.S.
+Hold veto powers over all motions and resolutions presented before the U.S.S.

+Attend all meetings of the UW-System Student Representatives as they are able.

-Provides direction and assists executives in the implementation of initiatives and provides support as a resource to the executives in fulfilling their duties.
+Provide direction and assists executives in the implementation of initiatives and provide support as a resource to the executives in fulfilling their duties.

 Coordinate biannual performance review process that includes reviewing all U.S.S. members of the S.S.A.